dedickinson/community/tutorials/deploy-dependency-track/index.md

 Take some time to explore Dependency Track and consider how/where you might use it.
-The scenarios provided here (manual upload, command line upload and CI/CD integration) are good starting points for including dependency tracking in your software supply chain.
+The scenarios provided here (manual upload, command line upload and CI/CD integration) are good starting points for including dependency tracking as part of managing your software supply chain.

 ## Cleaning up